mwebr/QDungeonMaps/README.md

 The Q-learning agent is an instance of the QLearningAgent class from the QDungeonCore.qagent module.
 It uses an instance of the DungeonMap class at initialization phase.
 The Q-learning agent can additionally be instantiated with the Q-learning paramters: discount factor gamma, learning rate alpha and a decent, stochastic initalization of the Q_0 matrix.
 In the main routine of test.py these variables are not explicitly modified, but the default values are set.
 Of course this can be altered by the user.

 The algorithm stops as soon as the treasure and end point have been "discovered" by the agent.
-As a result the Q-matrix within the Q-learning agent is trained and the maze has been formed according to the constraints and maze requirements.
+As a result the Q-matrix within the Q-learning agent was trained and the maze has been formed during training according to the constraints and maze requirements.

 ### Q-learning algorithm functionality
 For this use case and specific task, the formula for calculating the temporal difference and thus the Q-matrix in each step has been interpreted to fulfill the requirements of the two paths from start to treasure and end.
 Several assumptions have been made to enhance the algorithm: